Cite Work and Create Bibliographies

 Now when you go back into Word to install the first citation you will see this style listed.

-You can add page numbers to a citation when you first insert the citation.
-To add page numbers to your citation after it's been inserted, place your cursor within the citation and then click the Zotero Edit Citation button.
+To add page numbers or other information to your citation after it's been inserted, place your cursor within the citation and then click the Zotero Edit Citation button.